frenkiherlambang/cc/README.md

 # CollectiveBank Web App Documentation

 CollectiveBank is a web application built with the Laravel framework.
-It is developed for the "Coding Collective" coding interview.
-The application utilizes PHP, Nginx, MySQL, and WebSockets for asynchronous notifications.
-This document provides an overview of the web app.
+It utilizes PHP, Nginx, MySQL, and WebSockets for asynchronous notification functionality.
+The application includes a [PaymentService](https://github.com/frenkiherlambang/cc/blob/master/src/ewallet/app/Services/PaymentService.php)  that showcases integration with a simulated third-party service for deposit and withdrawal processes.
+The bearer token used for authentication with the third-party service is generated using the base64 encoding of the developer's full name, "Frenki Herlambang Prasetyo".
+The web app incorporates [Laravel Livewire](https://laravel-livewire.com) for user interaction.

 The Docker Compose configuration defines the following services: